thespis-rs/thespis_impl/README.md

 - in thespis_remote we get one more DROP address log than CREATE.
 We should get to the bottom of this phantom address as it throws of debugging.
 - clean up benches
 - switch to tracing. for logging and metrics.
+- document the fact that we use catch_unwind

 ## Types of channels: